San Mateo, California

 Birthing centers: what matters

-Mills-Peninsula Burlingame is the default in-corridor L&D for most San Mateo PPO family buyers: 5 to 10 minutes north, Sutter Family Birth Center, Level II NICU.
+Mills-Peninsula Burlingame is the default in-corridor L&D for most San Mateo PPO buyers: 5 to 10 minutes north, Sutter Family Birth Center, Level II NICU.
 The largest L&D volume facility on the central Peninsula.
 Higher-acuity transfers go to Stanford Lucile Packard (Level IV) or UCSF Mission Bay (Level IV).

 Sequoia Hospital is the closer Dignity Health PPO alternative for southern San Mateo addresses: 15 minutes south in Redwood City.
 Active L&D with well-baby and special care nursery.